 You must have made some progress in your influencer journey if you are reading this article!!!
 You are either ready to start pitching to brands or negotiating your prices + deliverables with brands right now.
 So, kudos on reaching this milestone!

-Rate cards or rate sheets are a very important tool to all influencers.
+Rate cards or rate sheets are a very important tool for all influencers.
 Be it, bloggers, vloggers, freelancers, or content creators.
 It is the easiest way to let brands know what you charge for certain services.
 It shows a high level of professionalism, experience, and organization.

 So are you ready to pitch to brands but are uncertain about how to create a rate card?
 This post is just for you.
 We have rounded up five easy steps to aid you in creating one.
 But first, let’s find out what is a rate card and the 5 steps to create it!